dhis2/dhis2-docs/src/user/using-the-maps-app.md

 3. Click **UPDATE LAYER**.

-### Filter values in a boundary layer
+### Filter values in an org unit layer

-Boundary layers have a **data table** option that can be toggled on or off from the boundary layer card.
+Org unit layers have a **data table** option that can be toggled on or off from the org unit layer card.

 ![](resources/images/maps/maps_bound_layer_data_table.png)

-The data table displays the data forming the boundary layer.
+The data table displays the data forming the org unit layer.

 - clicking on a title will sort the table based on that column;
   toggling between ascending and descending.